Last Revision Date: December 9, 2019

 - Consist of at least four members, at least 3/4 (three-quarters) of whom are students enrolled for a minimum of one semester hour of credit at the UW institution for which the organization is seeking official recognition;

-- Require that all leadership positions in the organization be held by students enrolled on a fee-paying basis for at least half-time; as used in this policy, “half-time” status means enrollment for a minimum of six credits as an undergraduate student, and enrollment for a minimum of four credits as a graduate student, except that for UW-Colleges students “half-time” status means enrollment for a minimum of three credits;
+- Require that all leadership positions in the organization be held by students enrolled on a fee-paying basis for at least half-time; as used in this policy, “half-time” status means enrollment for a minimum of six credits as an undergraduate student, and enrollment for a minimum of four credits as a graduate student, except that for students enrolled at a branch campus “half-time” status means enrollment for a minimum of three credits;

 - Obtain an advisor, or the assistance of an advising service, employed by the UW institution where the organization is seeking recognition;